nim-lang/nimble/readme.markdown

     $ nimble install nimgame@#head

-This is of course git specific, for hg use ``tip`` instead of ``head``.
+This is of course Git-specific, for Mercurial, use ``tip`` instead of ``head``.
 A branch, tag, or commit hash may also be specified in the place of ``head``.

-Instead of specifying a VCS branch you may also specify a version range, for
+Instead of specifying a VCS branch, you may also specify a version range, for
 example:

     $ nimble install nimgame@"> 0.5"